iZekCode/Clipah/PROGRESS.md

 ### Task 8 — Durable jobs, events, cancellation, and Celery

-Pending repository-owner commit. `jobs/models.py` holds the state machine as data — the allowed transitions, the terminal set, and the event each transition announces — so no route or task can invent a fifth way for a job to end. `jobs/repository.py` reads jobs under `SELECT ...
+`46d07d8`. `jobs/models.py` holds the state machine as data — the allowed transitions, the terminal set, and the event each transition announces — so no route or task can invent a fifth way for a job to end. `jobs/repository.py` reads jobs under `SELECT ...
 FOR UPDATE` and appends events whose sequence is computed under that same lock, so two writers can never hand